HEB Logo

 HEB Symbol

 Early H-E-B marketing campaigns attracted many customers because Howard organized giveaways ranging from coins and chickens to money, mink coats, and cars.
 Such advertising was used in the early 1930s.
 In the 1950s, the chain had its bakeries, drugstores, butchers, and fishmongers.
-However, it did not sell alcoholic beverages because Howard was a follower of Baptism.
+However, it did not sell alcoholic beverages because Howard was a Baptist.

 As of 2021, the company had more than 340 locations.
 They are operated by the billionaire Charles Clarence Butt, who became president in 1971.
 The well-known philanthropist uses the family business to donate 5% of the proceeds to charity.

 All H-E-B supermarkets share a common identity based on a recognizable logo.
-It is a wordmark designed in the form of a red sign with white lettering.
-In the center is the actual name of the network, and judging by the old-fashioned typeface, the design was invented a long time ago, or modern graphic artists stylized it to fit a bygone era.
+It is a wordmark rendered as a red sign with white lettering.
+In the center is the network’s actual name, and judging by the old-fashioned typeface, the design was invented a long time ago, or modern graphic artists stylized it to fit a bygone era.

-The word “H-E-B” is placed inside a rectangle, which looks like an oval because of the round sides.
-Its interior is entirely red, and two thin lines, white and red, are drawn along the edge.
-Despite the two-part outline, the visual sign looks very simple and has a 2D design.
-Designers did not add fashionable nowadays gradients, so the symbol is available only in one version.
+The word “H-E-B” is set within a rectangle with rounded corners, resembling an oval.
+Its interior is entirely red, and two thin white-and-red lines are drawn along the edge.
+Despite the two-part outline, the visual sign appears very simple and is 2D.
+Designers do not add fashionable gradients nowadays, so the symbol is available in only one version.

 Font and Colors